Goals and Objectives:

 Given that I = 100, we use the new equilibrium condition as follows:

 We then solve for Y to obtain:

 The reader will note that this equilibrium real GDP is the same as the one calculated in the Keynesian Cross model.
 Figure 13.16 shows the solution in a saving-investment graph.

 The reader might be a bit confused by the claim that saving equals investment only in equilibrium.
 After all, it was argued in Chapter 12 that GDP is always equal to the sum of consumer spending, investment spending, government spending, and net export spending.
-In a closed, private economy without government spending or net exports, GDP should always equal consumer spending plus investment spending.
+In an economy without government spending or net exports, GDP should always equal consumer spending plus investment spending.
 Therefore, if GDP is the sum of consumer spending and saving, then saving should always equal investment spending.
 The reason for the apparent contradiction is that the equilibrium condition only refers to planned investment whereas the measurement of GDP includes actual investment.
 In other words, saving will always equal actual investment, which includes both planned investment spending and inventory (unplanned) investment spending.
 At the same time, saving may not equal planned investment spending.
 Figure 13.17 clarifies this point.

 As the reader can observe from Figure 13.17, if GDP exceeds the equilibrium level of Y*, then saving exceeds planned investment.
 At the same time, saving is still equal to actual investment because the part of what is saved that is not intentionally invested is unintentionally invested in inventories.
 That is, not all commodities are sold and so firms will add these commodities to their inventories, which counts as unplanned inventory investment.
 Therefore, the national income accounts identity holds, but the equilibrium condition, which requires that saving equals planned investment, does not hold.